Skip to content

 From enriched colony to free run and free range, learn about the different types of hen housing in Canada

 Egg farmers take great pride in providing a range of choice—from classic white and brown eggs to enriched colony, free run and free range, to organic and vitamin enhanced.
-Every time you choose Canadian eggs, you’re choosing a fresh, nutritious, high-quality food that’s produced according to world-class standards.
+Every time you choose Canadian eggs, you’re choosing a fresh, nutritious, high-quality food that’s produced according to rigorous standards.

 All egg farmers follow a national Animal Care Program and Start Clean-Stay Clean® on-farm food safety program.
-These include inspections and third-party audits and form the basis for our Egg Quality Assurance™ (EQA®) certification program that certifies Canadian eggs are produced on Canadian farms to the highest quality standards.
+These include inspections and third-party audits and form the basis for our Egg Quality Assurance™ (EQA®) certification program that certifies Canadian eggs are produced on Canadian farms to rigorous quality standards.
 Hens have continuous access to nutrient-rich feed and plenty of water, and egg barns are temperature controlled to ensure flocks stay warm in the winter and cool in the summer.

 Read on to learn more about the different housing systems in place on Canadian farms.